Legally Reviewed

 Multiple Investigations Find Unsafe Levels of Heavy Metals in Baby Food

 In the last few years, parents of young children have been confronted with multiple crises related to tainted baby food.
-The news of heavy metals in baby food led to public outcry in 2021, followed by a critical baby formula shortage in 2022.
+In 2021, the news of heavy metals in baby food led to public outcry, followed by a critical baby formula shortage in 2022.
 Like infant formula, baby food is subject to stringent regulations to ensure that it is safe for consumption by children.

 When multiple sources raised concerns about the presence of toxins in baby food, parents understandably directed their concerns at agencies like the FDA as well as the baby food manufacturers.
 The allegations were first made by the Clean Label Project in 2017 after their testing revealed lead in about a third of the 500 baby food products they used.
 Further inquiries by the FDA and consumer advocacy groups confirmed the presence of lead and other heavy metals in a significant portion of baby food.
 This campaign culminated in a Congressional investigation.